mendix/docs/content/refguide/using-version-control-in-studio-pro.md

 This decision applies to all the conflicts in the document; you cannot choose your version for some conflicted changes but their changes for others.
 Non-conflicting changes will be merged as normal.

-Ensure you are viewing changes for the whole project in the **Changes** dock, select the document which is conflicted, and use the required option from the **Tasks** dropdown.
+Ensure you are viewing changes for the whole project in the **Changes** dock, select the document which is conflicted, and use the required option from the **Tasks** drop-down.

 ![Resolving a conflict using the changes dock](attachments/using-version-control-in-studio-pro/resolve-document-conflict.png)